 CBE JU showed a much stronger execution for the first time (particularly on the administrative side, where the BBI JU legacy budget was running down).
 The total C1 administrative budget for CBE JU was EUR 3.502 thousand in CA and PA.
 Of this amount, EUR 2.704 thousand - 77% -was executed in CA and EUR 2.847 thousand - 81% -in PA.
 On the operational side, for CBE JU, the operational commitment appropriations available for the CBE 2024 call, including EUR 68.683 thousand from prior year reactivations, totalled EUR 214.680 thousand (this excludes EUR 1.000 thousand in the operational budget for expert-evaluators of the call).
-The call was launched for EUR 213 million and, following the call evaluations, the amount committed for the CBE JU Financial Rules.
+The call was launched for EUR 213 million and, following the call evaluations, the amount committed for the call was EUR 206.680 thousand, as EUR 7 million was decommitted for reactivation in the 2025 call in line with the CBE JU Financial Rules.
 However, another EUR 7,5 million will also be decommitted in 2025 (for reactivation in the call 2026).
 This means that the total operational CA execution was 93%.